jinyier/EMSim/README.md

   [ --netlist_path ]               path to the parasitic netlist, should end in .dspf [ --desired_time_scale ]         desired time scale used in power analysis
 ```
+The `logic_cell_to_current_source.py` script extracts the parasitic model of complete power grids from the DSPF netlist.
+It then processes current profiles of logic cells into Piece-Wise Linear (PWL) current sources.
 ```
 Prep_For_Sim.py
 optional arguments: